-5.6.
-External Notification
+5.6 External Notification

 All spills of petroleum products or other hazardous materials exceeding the appropriate threshold must be reported.
 The SM is responsible for all external reporting.
-Although several government agencies at the federal, territorial and municipal levels may ultimately be involved, only one government contact is required to be made by the SM or his designate for mine site spills.
+Although several government agencies at the federal, territorial and municipal levels may ultimately be involved, the SM, or his designate for mine site spills, is only required to make one government contact.
 Affected Agencies will be contacted at: